Thomas Cubitt (British Army officer): Early career

 Thomas Cubitt attended Haileybury, as his brother Julian had done, but rather than attend university he studied at the Royal Military Academy, Woolwich, before being commissioned into the Royal Artillery as a second lieutenant on 13 February 1891.
 After service in India, promotion to lieutenant on 13 February 1894, and a course at the Staff College, Camberley, he requested a transfer to a colonial posting.
 He was sent to West Africa in 1898, and appointed as commander of the artillery in the Northern Nigeria Protectorate on its formation in early 1900, alongside a promotion to captain on 13 February 1900.
 Whilst in Nigeria, he was closely involved in the formation of the Nigeria Regiment in the West African Frontier Force.
 He saw active duty in a number of expeditions between 1900 and 1903, including as Staff officer to Colonel George Kemball in the January 1901 expedition to defeat the Emir of Kontagora, and culminating in the command of a battalion of mounted infantry during the Kano-Sokoto campaign of 1903.
 For his service in Africa, he was mentioned in despatches several times (including 31 August 1901), promoted to the brevet rank of Major on 21 March 1901, and awarded the Distinguished Service Order (DSO).

-He returned to regimental duties in the United Kingdom in 1905, and from 1908 to 1911 he served as a brigade major in Ireland with 3rd Cavalry Brigade.
+He returned to regimental duties in the United Kingdom in 1905, and from 1908, when he was promoted from supernumerary captain to captain, to 1911 he served as a brigade major in Ireland with 3rd Cavalry Brigade.